shantanu1047/sadaksuraksha-ai/README.md

 ---

 ## 📄 License
-This project is licensed under the MIT License.
+This project is licensed under the BIT License.